Key takeaways

 Why is Jardiance so expensive?

-The reason why Jardiance is so expensive is that there are no generic versions available.
+Jardiance is so expensive because there are no generic versions available.

-The drug was approved by the U.S. Food and Drug Administration in 2014, which means there’s a 20-year patent restriction on generic versions that is still active, according to Michael Yudelevich, MD, an independent patient advocate at My Personal Health Advocate in New York City.
+The drug was approved by the U.S. Food and Drug Administration in 2014, which means there’s still an active 20-year patent restriction on generic versions, according to Michael Yudelevich, MD, an independent patient advocate at My Personal Health Advocate in New York City.
 “Jardiance is only available via brand name, which is the principal reason for the high cost.”
+The anticipated availability of a first-time generic is currently December 2034.

 Jardiance copay assistance and other financial help

-If you’ve been prescribed Jardiance, there are ways to make it more affordable, starting with a Jardiance savings card offered by the manufacturer.
+If you’ve been prescribed Jardiance, there are ways to make it more affordable, starting with a Manufacturer-Sponsored copay card.

 Jardiance manufacturer savings card

 The pharmaceutical company that manufactures and trademarks Jardiance, Boehringer Ingelheim, offers a savings card for the medication.
-You can pay as low as $10 monthly for a one- to three-month supply for people with commercial insurance who are eligible.
+You can pay as low as $10 per month for a one- to three-month supply for eligible people with commercial insurance.
 Once you get the card, they’ll automatically re-enroll you after 12 months if you still qualify.

 To apply for the savings card, visit the Jardiance website or call the manufacturer at 866-279-8990 for support or additional information.